Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - Iowa State's games this season have hit the over on six of 11 set point totals (54.5%).

-- When Iowa State records more than 15 points, it is 5-6 against the spread and 7-5 overall.
+- When Iowa State puts up more than 15.0 points, it is 5-6 against the spread and 7-5 overall.

-- When Iowa State totals over 309.3 yards, the team is 5-6 against the spread and 7-5 overall.
+- When Iowa State picks up more than 309.3 yards, the team is 5-6 against the spread and 7-5 overall.

-- This year the Cyclones have 13 turnovers, five fewer than the Tigers have takeaways (18).
+- The Cyclones have turned the ball over 13 times, five fewer times than the Tigers have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.